DaisyAge12/GEN-SMS2VGA/Assembly.md

 <img src="Board%20Images/Angled%20View.jpg" width="256" >

 Make sure to trim the underside of the main board and don't leave too much of the pins exposed.

+Insert the finished board into the enclosure.
+Use 2 M2 16mm screws and 2 nuts to secure the housing. s